Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Methods

-Inspired by dendritic modulation mechanism \cite{wybo2023NMDA} and synaptic clustering phenomenon \cite{cichon2015branch,limbacher2020cluster} in neuroscience, we design a new algorithm named dendritic branch gating (DBG) to utilize task context signals for better performances in task-context-aware learning scenarios like task-incremental learning and multitask learning.
-The main idea is to modulate the dendritic branch strength matrices of all the DendSNs in a network using the index of the current task.
-Here, we follow the notation in the previous section and discuss how to generate $\{\mathbf{K}^{(n)}\}_{n=0}^{N-1}$ for a layer of $N$ DendSNs using DBG.
+Inspired by dendritic modulation \cite{wybo2023NMDA} and synaptic clustering \cite{cichon2015branch,limbacher2020cluster} in neuroscience, we design a new algorithm named dendritic branch gating (DBG) for task incremental learning (TIL) using DendSNns.
+The main idea is to modulate the dendritic branch strengths of all the DendSNs in a network using the index of the current task.

-Suppose a DendSNN is going to learn $Q$ tasks indexed $q\in \{0, \dots, Q-1\}$.
-For continual learning setups, these tasks are sequentially presented (e.g. those described in subsection ``\nameref{subsec:cl-details}''); for multitask learning setups, they are presented simultaneously.
-The index $q$ is called the task context signal and is fed into the network as a top-down modulation input together with the bottom-up feedforward input.
-Note that the use of an extra task context signal is a common practice in previous works like XdG \cite{masse2018xdg}.
-DBG assigns a set of task-specific branch strength matrices to each DendSN layer using a mapping $\mathrm{DBG}: \{0,\dots, Q-1\} \to \mathbb{R}^{N\times T\times B}$.
-During both training and inference on task $q$, the strength matrices in the layer are set as $\mathrm{DBG}(q)$.
-Pseudocodes for this process are given in Supplementary Information \ref{supsec:dbg-pseudocode}.
+Suppose a DendSNN is going to sequentially learn $Q$ tasks indexed $q\in \{1, \dots, Q\}$.
+The task index $q$ is fed into the network as a top-down modulation input together with the bottom-up feedforward input during training and inference, which is a common practice in previous works like XdG \cite{masse2018xdg}.
+For each DendSN layer in the DendSNN, DBG modulates the dendritic branch strength vector by applying a task-specific binary mask

-In this study, we propose three implementations of the mapping $\mathrm{DBG}(q)$.
-The most trivial one is $\mathrm{DBG}_{\mathrm{embedding}}$, which produces dense but learnable strength matrices for each task $q$.
-It is called ``embedding'' due to its similarity to the learnable word embedding technique in natural language processing.
-The embedding matrices are optimized using STBP alongside other learnable parameters in the model.

-To bring the principle of synaptic clustering into the design of DBG, we propose two more implementations: $\mathrm{DBG}_{\mathrm{1hot}}$ and $\mathrm{DBG}_{\mathrm{random}}$.
-Both of them generate sparse and temporally symmetric (all rows being identical) strength matrices for each task so as to cluster the weights for each task on a small subset of branches. $\mathrm{DBG}_{\mathrm{1hot}}$ encodes $q$ using one-hot vectors.